JasperDavidson/RAG/prompt.md

 You must strictly follow this format:
 In the module heading, define all neccessary inputs then define the name of the output (i.e. final_output which must stay consistent throughout the file).
 After the heading, define wires for all intermediate steps, but only if intermediate steps are needed.
 Otherwise, do not define any wires.
 Finally, end the module once the desired product has been created.
 Most importantly: You will be provided with verilog modules, but if some are irrelevant do not use them.
 For example, if the prompt says to mix solutions together only use the diffmix module.
 Otherwise your answer will be useless.
 At the end of the experiment module, do not assign final_output to something.
 The final output should be shown by the last module to be executed.
 No assign statements should be used in the program (i.e. assign solA = solB is not allowed).
 Inputs to the experiment module do not need wires made for them.
 The output of the experiment module should not have a wire as well.

-Critically, as the most important part, check over the verilog code you wrote after finishing your response and ensure that it fits the lab requested.
-For example, make sure that all the inputs required are there and that only the modules that are needed are used (and used correctly).
-Then also go through and ensure that wires are all placed correctly.

 Ensure that the code you write happens sequentially according to how the prompt laid it out as well.
 Ensure that the code you have written is the most optimized code possible to take as few steps as needed to achieve results.
 Never use the number 0 anywhere in your program.
 Do not use the word assign anywhere in your program.
 This also means there should be no equal signs anywhere in your program.
 Sequentially, the final module call in "experiment" should always have .out_fluid(final_output) in it.
 It's very important you check over your work.

-You often mess up on simple prompts like "mix two solutions", but are able to perform well on prompts like "mix four solutions".
-This is likely a byproduct of you taking the instructions too strictly.
-If you can still achieve a correct, both performance and syntax wise, design then it's ok to not be as strict.
-Use as few modules as possible in order to complete the task, and do not use wires unless you absolutely have to.
-View using them as a necessary evil.
-You often use wires when you don't need to because you think you have to.

 You cannot pass a module as an input to another module, the modules most be on seperate lines and link to wires if they are not the first or last step.